 What is an Account Executive?

-Like Account Managers, Account Executives tend to be part of an organization’s sales team.
+Like Account Managers, Account Executives tend to be part of an organization’s sales team – executive sales recruiters is a whole ‘nother niche which can elevate any company.
 However, they are directly involved in the sales process.
 Account Executives are tasked with identifying and converting clients for their company and establishing relationships with potential clients and new clients.

 Account Executives are not the same as company executives.
 They are usually not in charge of a team, but they may have more flexibility and say than a regular sales associate.
 Account Executives meet with potential clients to build relationships and ultimately make a sale.
 They are frequently used in business-to-business transactions to present a customized sales pitch for an organization.